Consensys/doc.goquorum/docs/Concepts/Consensus/Raft.md

 From the point of view of Ethereum, Raft is integrated via an implementation of the [`Service`](https://godoc.org/github.com/jpmorganchase/quorum/node#Service) interface in [`node/service.go`](https://github.com/jpmorganchase/quorum/blob/master/node/service.go): "an individual protocol that can be registered into a node".
 Another example of a service is [`Ethereum`](https://godoc.org/github.com/jpmorganchase/quorum/eth#Ethereum).

 ## The lifecycle of a transaction

 Let's follow the lifecycle of a typical transaction:

-#### on any node (whether minter, verifier or learner):
+### on any node (whether minter, verifier or learner)

 1. The transaction is submitted via an RPC call to geth.
-2. Using the existing (p2p) transaction propagation mechanism in Ethereum, the transaction is announced to all peers and, because our cluster is currently configured to use "static nodes," every transaction is sent to all peers in the cluster.
+1. Using the existing (p2p) transaction propagation mechanism in Ethereum, the transaction is announced to all peers and, because our cluster is currently configured to use "static nodes," every transaction is sent to all peers in the cluster.

-#### on the minter:
+### on the minter

-3. It reaches the minter, where it's included in the next block (see `mintNewBlock`) via the transaction pool.
+1. It reaches the minter, where it's included in the next block (see `mintNewBlock`) via the transaction pool.
-4. Block creation triggers a [`NewMinedBlockEvent`](https://godoc.org/github.com/jpmorganchase/quorum/core#NewMinedBlockEvent), which the Raft protocol manager receives via its subscription `minedBlockSub`.
+1. Block creation triggers a [`NewMinedBlockEvent`](https://godoc.org/github.com/jpmorganchase/quorum/core#NewMinedBlockEvent), which the Raft protocol manager receives via its subscription `minedBlockSub`.
 The `minedBroadcastLoop` (in `raft/handler.go`) puts this new block to the `ProtocolManager.blockProposalC` channel.
-5. `serveLocalProposals` is waiting at the other end of the channel.
+1. `serveLocalProposals` is waiting at the other end of the channel.
 Its job is to RLP-encode blocks and propose them to Raft.
 Once it flows through Raft, this block will likely become the new head of the blockchain (on all nodes.)

-#### on every node:
+### on every node

-6. _At this point, Raft comes to consensus and appends the log entry containing our block to the Raft log.
+1. _At this point, Raft comes to consensus and appends the log entry containing our block to the Raft log.
 (The way this happens at the Raft layer is that the leader sends an `AppendEntries` to all followers, and they acknowledge receipt of the message.
 Once the leader has received a quorum of such acknowledgements, it notifies each node that this new entry has been committed permanently to the log)._

-7. Having crossed the network through Raft, the block reaches the `eventLoop` (which processes new Raft log entries.)
+1. Having crossed the network through Raft, the block reaches the `eventLoop` (which processes new Raft log entries.)
 It has arrived from the leader through `pm.transport`, an instance of `rafthttp.Transport`.

-8. The block is now handled by `applyNewChainHead`.
+1. The block is now handled by `applyNewChainHead`.
 This method checks whether the block extends the chain (i.e. it's parent is the current head of the chain; see below).
 If it does not extend the chain, it is simply ignored as a no-op.
 If it does extend chain, the block is validated and then written as the new head of the chain by [`InsertChain`](https://godoc.org/github.com/jpmorganchase/quorum/core#BlockChain.InsertChain).

-9. A [`ChainHeadEvent`](https://godoc.org/github.com/jpmorganchase/quorum/core#ChainHeadEvent) is posted to notify listeners that a new block has been accepted.
+1. A [`ChainHeadEvent`](https://godoc.org/github.com/jpmorganchase/quorum/core#ChainHeadEvent) is posted to notify listeners that a new block has been accepted.
 This is relevant to us because:
-    * It removes the relevant transaction from the transaction pool.
+    - It removes the relevant transaction from the transaction pool.
-    * It removes the relevant transaction from `speculativeChain`'s `proposedTxes` (see below).
+    - It removes the relevant transaction from `speculativeChain`'s `proposedTxes` (see below).
-    * It triggers `requestMinting` in (`minter.go`), telling the node to schedule the minting of a new block if any more transactions are pending.
+    - It triggers `requestMinting` in (`minter.go`), telling the node to schedule the minting of a new block if any more transactions are pending.

 The transaction is now available on all nodes in the cluster with complete finality.
 Because Raft guarantees a single ordering of entries stored in its log, and because everything that is committed is guaranteed to remain so, there is no forking of the blockchain built upon Raft.